 Act as a sound barrier and help with soundproofing.

-Work as a moisture barrier (to protect your flooring from moisture rising from the subfloor).
+Work as a moisture barrier (to protect your flooring from moisture rising from the subfloor when laid foil side down).

 Add a level of insulation and help warm your home.